un1t/django-cleanup/README.rst

 the model instance.
 If a condition is detected that should result in a file deletion, a function to delete the file is setup and inserted into the commit phase of the current transaction.

 **Warning!
-Please be aware of the Known Limitations documented below!**
+Please be aware of the known limitations documented below!**

 Installation
 ============